GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/dpWellbore/Example.rst

 **Context**

-This is an alternative to the example :ref:`ExampleEDPWellbore` where the Drucker-Prager constitutive with cohesion hardening (see :ref:`DruckerPrager`) is considered.
-Analytical solutions to this problem are not provided from open literature but they can be derived following the guide of (Chen and Abousleiman 2017)  <https://www.sciencedirect.com/science/article/pii/S1365160917301090>`__.
+This is an alternative to the example :ref:`ExampleEDPWellbore`, and the Drucker-Prager constitutive with cohesion hardening (see :ref:`DruckerPrager`) is hereby considered.
+Analytical solutions to this problem are not provided from literature work, however they can be derived following `(Chen and Abousleiman 2017)  <https://www.sciencedirect.com/science/article/pii/S1365160917301090>`__.
 Details of those solutions are given in Python scripts associated to this example.

 **Input file**